 Electrical/Electronic Engineering Technician

-Electrical and electronics engineering technicians help the engineers design and develop instruments such as computers, communication equipment, medical motoring devices, navigational equipment, and other electrical and electronic equipment and devices.
+Electrical and electronics engineering technicians help the engineers design and develop instruments such as computers, communication equipment, medical motoring devices, navigational equipment, and other electrical and electronic equipment.

 Engineering Technician-Instrumentation

-An engineering technician who specializes in instrumentation is responsible for planning, installing, monitoring and maintaining control systems and machinery within various manufacturing environments.
+An engineering technician specializing in instrumentation is responsible for planning, installing, monitoring, and maintaining control systems and machinery within various manufacturing environments.
 They often work with control processes that use sensors to provide feedback.

 Computer Network Technician

-A computer network technician is an information technology professional responsible for building and handling troubleshoot computer networks engaged within different businesses.
+A computer network technician is an information technology professional responsible for building and troubleshooting computer networks in different businesses.
 They focus on setup, repair, and troubleshooting of hardware and software products incorporated into a business.

 Related Majors